-Iran’s president-elect says he won’t meet with Biden
+Iran’s hard-line president-elect says he wouldn’t meet Biden

 Asked about Iran’s ballistic missile program and its support of regional militias, Raisi described the issues as “non-negotiable.”

 Tehran’s fleet of attack aircraft date largely back to before the 1979 Islamic Revolution, forcing Iran to instead invest in missiles as a hedge against its regional Arab neighbors, who have purchased billions of dollars in American military hardware over the years.
+Those missiles, with a self-imposed range limit of 2,000 kilometers (1,240 miles) can reach across the Mideast and U.S. military bases in the region.

-Iran also relies on militias like Yemen’s Houthis and Lebanon’s Hezbollah to counterbalance against enemies like Saudi Arabia and Israel, respectively.
+Iran also relies on militias like Yemen’s Houthi rebels and Lebanon’s militant Hezbollah group for counterbalance against enemies such as Saudi Arabia and Israel, respectively.

 On a possible meeting with Biden, Raisi simply answered: “No.” His moderate competitor in the election, Abdolnasser Hemmati, had suggested during campaigning that he’d be potentially willing to meet Biden.